timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle B-Army/PART III-TRAINING/CHAPTER 753-UNITED STATES MILITARY ACADEMY.md

     * (iv) any other issues relating to sexual harassment and sexual violence involving Academy personnel.

+* (3)(A) The Secretary of Defense may postpone the conduct of an assessment under this subsection if the Secretary determines that conducting such assessment is not practicable due to a war or national emergency declared by the President or Congress.

+* (B) The Secretary of Defense shall ensure that an assessment postponed under subparagraph (A) is conducted as soon as practicable after the end of the period of war or national emergency concerned, or earlier if the Secretary determines appropriate.

+* (C) The Secretary of Defense shall notify Congress of a determination under subparagraph (A) not later than 30 days after the date on which the Secretary makes such determination.

 * (d) ANNUAL REPORT.—(1) The Secretary of the Army shall direct the Superintendent of the Academy to submit to the Secretary a report on sexual harassment and sexual violence involving cadets or other personnel at the Academy for each Academy program year.